jornane/node-snip/README.md

 The advantage is that one IPv4 address can serve many virtual hosts without any configuration being necessary on the proxy.
 Configuration is simply done in DNS, which is already being done in virtually any setup.
-The listens on TCP4 port 443, sniffs the SNI value and looks up the hostname's AAAA record.
-It then establishes a TCP connection to this host on TCP6 port 443.
-When a hostname is added, removed or modified, the changes in DNS will automatically change the behaviour in the proxy.
+The proxy listens on TCP4 port 443, sniffs the SNI value and looks up the hostname's AAAA record.
+It then establishes a connection to this host on TCP6 port 443.
+When any hostname is added, removed or modified, the changes in DNS will automatically change the behaviour in the proxy.

 Since the proxy functions as a TCP proxy with an IPv4 client and an IPv6 server, the proxy must be configured with dual stack.
-However, any backend server can be configured IPv6-only, using NAT64 or with IPv4 behind NAT.
-This greatly reduces the amount of required IPv4 addresses in a network and thus greatly reduces the amount of resource planning required.
+However, any backend server can be configured IPv6-only or with NAT64 or with IPv4 behind NAT.
+This greatly reduces the amount of required IPv4 addresses in the network and therefore greatly reduces the amount of resource planning required.

 DNS Configuration